You are here

 Sustainability of construction products and construction techniques

-To begin with: What information do DIBt approvals, construction technique permits, ETAs and evaluations offer?
+Your starting point: What information do DIBt approvals, construction technique permits, ETAs and evaluations offer?

 The national technical approvals, general construction technique permits and evaluations provided by DIBt consider all aspects for which regulatory requirements exist (see also section 'Legal requirements' above).
 For the construction products and construction techniques specified in the WasBauPVO Ordinance (PDF, German), the regulatory verifications and approvals granted under building law also serve as evidence of the fulfilment of water law requirements.